annembrown/design595/project3.md

 - Don't design every page necessary for the website/app/kiosk/whatever; only the ones necessary to express a single, linear user flow through the experience.
 That said, the site map should inventory all the necessary pages for the organization to function.

 ## Deliverables
-- Research Report (definition of audience, goals, strategies, user personas)
+- Research Report (Project goals, success metrics, competitors, and user personas)
-- Planning Documentation and Presentation (site map, wireframes, brand and moodboard)
+- Planning Documentation and Presentation (sitemap, wireframes, brand, moodboard and stylesheet)
 - Clickable Prototype
 - Case Study